Pelosi will run for reelection in 2024

 The announcement put a bookend on Pelosi’s 20-year tenure in House Democratic leadership.
 She first ascended to the top ranks in 2003 as leader of the Democratic Caucus.

-Since bowing out from leadership, Pelosi — who was given the title of “Speaker Emerita” — had been coy about her political future, declining to say whether or not she would vie for another term representing her constituents in San Francisco.
+Since bowing out from leadership, Pelosi — who was given the title of “Speaker Emerita” — had been coy about her political future, declining to say whether she would vie for another term representing her constituents in the San Francisco area.
 Asked if she planned to run for reelection during an interview on CNN in July, Pelosi responded “we’ll see.”

+Despite stepping back from leadership — and keeping a lower profile on Capitol Hill — Pelosi has remained an important figure in Congress.
+She continues to be a prolific fundraiser, raking in almost $2.1 million in the first six months of 2023.
+And earlier this year, House Minority Leader Hakeem Jeffries (D-N.Y.) — who succeeded Pelosi as leader of House Democrats — said he speaks to Pelosi “consistently” for advice.

+“It’s been wonderful for me to be able to consistently talk to Speaker Pelosi, lean on her for her advice, her thoughts, her guidance, her suggestions, her experience as the greatest Speaker of all time,” Jeffries said at a press conference in February.
+“The factual and historical record, in my view, makes that indisputable.”